 I was lucky that at the same time, I started hanging out with my co-worker, Claudia, and my supervisor, Rebecca, more.
 We would go for drinks, trivia, or to catch a glimpse of whales off Plymouth together.
 This allowed me to build the drive to start branching out to other people who I saw regularly.

 As the Buzzards Bay Swim was fast approaching, I connected with some women from the YMCA who were planning on doing the event.
 I began swimming with them several times a week in preparation for the event.
 Even though the event has passed, we still get together to swim at least twice a week.
 We catch-up and enjoy a nice swim in the bay – Rebecca and Claudia will join on occasion too!

 Almost ten months in, I wish I could have told myself when I started that everything would work itself out.
 Building friendships and a community take time, so you have to be patient.
 If you had asked me a year ago if I was planning on staying in New Bedford after my service year, my answer would have been “Heck no!”
 Now, I am sad at the thought of leaving thanks to the community I have built for myself.

-Emily Boardman is serving as a Youth Education Coordinator at Buzzards Bay Coalition for the 2018-2019 TerraCorps Service.
+Emily Boardman served as a Youth Education Coordinator at Buzzards Bay Coalition for the 2018-2019 TerraCorps Service.